 mod_03_18 Autoproducer credit cover

-The scheduling of this working group was discussed along with outstanding proposals.
-It was suggested that all outstanding proposals be discussed with a view to prioritise what should be achieved before go-live.
+The scheduling of this working group was discussed along with outstanding proposals and Day 2 issues.
+It was suggested that all outstanding proposals including the establishment of this working group for Mod_03_18 be discussed with a view to prioritise what should be achieved before go-live.

 An action item will be added to the June meeting for this discussion.